NCERT Solutions for Class 7 History Our Pasts – II Chapter 9

 NCERT Solutions for Class 7 History Chapter 9

-The solutions for chapter 9, The Making of Regional Cultures are given below.
+The solutions for chapter 9, The Making of Regional Cultures is given below.
 Students should also check NCERT Solutions for Class 7 for other subjects.

 1. Match the following: